kerspoon/comni/README.md

       x.Add[y];
     };

-With zero or more arguemnts:
+With zero or more arguments:

     def AddAll = ![&args]{
       var result = 0;